The White Buffalo (musician)

 The White Buffalo is the stage name of American musician and singer-songwriter Jake Smith, a baritone from Oregon influenced by folk musicians like Bob Dylan and Leonard Cohen.
-Smith's songs, from an array of at least ten extended play and studio albums appearing since 2002, have provided songs for a variety of popular American media, including the television series Sons of Anarchy, Californication, The Punisher, Longmire, This Is Us, as well as the surfing movie Shelter, and the Marvel movie Logan.
+Smith's songs, from an array of at least ten extended plays and studio albums released since 2002, have provided songs for a variety of popular American media, including the television series Sons of Anarchy, Californication, The Punisher, Longmire, This Is Us, as well as the surfing movie Shelter, and the Marvel movie Logan.

 Style and influences

 Smith is a baritone, and is known for a wide range in pitch within his singing, and for incorporating whistling into his music, i.e., in place of the harmonica often used in roots music, as well as for his references to God and war in his lyrics.
 His singing style has been compared to that of the late singer-songwriter Richie Havens.
 He is a singer/songwriter of compelling melody and intricate lyrics, straddling blurry lines of country, rock, folk and Americana along the way.

 Smith grew up listening to country music and punk rock.
 His storytelling has been compared to that of folk musicians such as Townes Van Zandt and Steve Earle.